matisku/community-catalog/templates/teamcity/README.md

 * Scalable TeamCity Agents

 ## Info
-* In default TeamCity stack will create "teamcity" postgres database with teamcity user.
+* In default TeamCity stack will create `teamcity` postgres database with teamcity user.
+* In default `teamcity-server:latest` is used.
+For different version check [jetbrains/teamcity-server/tags](https://hub.docker.com/r/jetbrains/teamcity-server/tags/)
 * Additional variables `http_proxy` and `https_proxy` are included, which can be helpfull in some cases.
 * Once TeamCity will start, make sure you setup correct information in setup page.
 * For easy upgrades there are sidekicks for both postgress and teamcity-server with dedicated storage.